lcdsmao/update-branch/README.md

     steps:
       - uses: lcdsmao/update-branch@v1
         with:
+          # Or use personal access token
           token: ${{ secrets.GITHUB_TOKEN }}
-          # Require at least 2 approves
-          approvedCount: 2
-          # One of MERGE, SQUASH, REBASE
-          autoMergeMethod: MERGE
           # The number of the issue that used to record status
           recordIssueNumber: 2568
+          # One of MERGE, SQUASH, REBASE (default: MERGE)
+          autoMergeMethod: SQUASH
+          # Required at least 2 approves (default: 0)
+          requiredApprovals: 2
+          # Required pull request has labels (optional)
+          requiredLabels: auto-merge
-          # Require this status checks success
+          # Required these status checks success
-          statusChecks: |
+          requiredStatusChecks: |
             build_pr
             WIP
 ```